yuk1i/cs305_p2p/protocol.md

 {
   "name": "The name of this torrent",
-  "torrent_hash": "The hash of current json object, with this field empty", "block_size" : "integer, indicates the block size", "files": [
+  "torrent_hash": "The hash of current json object, with this field empty", "block_size": "integer, indicates the block size", "block_count": "integer, the total amount of blocks in this torrent", "files": [
     // A json array of file object, order guaranteed but not important {